Best Graphics Cards for Gaming in India 2026

 AMD Radeon RX 7800 XT

-The RX 7800 XT with 16GB GDDR6 on a 256-bit bus is one of the best value 1440p cards available in India right now.
-It trades benchmark blows with the RTX 4070 Super in rasterization while pricing on Amazon.in has dropped to Rs.
+The RX 7800 XT with 16GB GDDR6 on a 256-bit bus remains one of the best value 1440p cards in India while RDNA 3 stock lasts.
+It trades blows with the RTX 4070 Super in rasterization, and Amazon.in pricing has dropped to roughly Rs.
 36,500 to Rs.
-50,000 as retailers clear RDNA 3 stock.
-The Sapphire Pure AMD Radeon RX 7800 XT Gaming OC 16GB is available on Amazon.in from Rs.
-38,000-42,000 and carries strong buyer reviews.
+50,000 as retailers clear inventory.
+The Sapphire Pure RX 7800 XT Gaming OC 16GB shows up around Rs.
+38,000-42,000 with strong buyer reviews.

 AMD Radeon RX 7600

-Best for: Tightest budgets, first gaming PC under Rs.
+Best for: Tight budgets, first gaming PC with sub-Rs.
 30,000 GPU spend.

-The budget king.
 The RX 7600 costs Rs.
 22,000 to Rs.
 28,000 on Amazon.in and handles 1080p gaming at high settings in most titles.
-The SAPPHIRE Pulse RX 7600 8GB is available around Rs.
-22,995 and the ASRock Steel Legend 8GB OC is around Rs.
+The SAPPHIRE Pulse RX 7600 8GB shows up around Rs.
+22,995 and the ASRock Steel Legend 8GB OC around Rs.
 23,000-24,000.
 Both are reliable AIB options with adequate dual-fan cooling for Indian ambient temps.

 GPU Comparison at a Glance